kubernetes/website/content/pt-br/docs/reference/issues-security/_index.md

 ---
-title: Problemas e Segurança do Kubernetes
+title: Problemas e Alertas de Segurança do Kubernetes
-weight: 40
+weight: 70
-toc-hide: true
 ---